 Burlington is 15 miles east on Hwys.
 79 and 34.
 New London is about six miles north of the park.
 Just east of New London on U.S. 34, a county road turns south and leads to the main entrance.
 The park may be reached from Middletown on Iowa Highway 79 or from Lowell on County Road J-20.
 Denmark and Danville are also close to the park as well as Mount Pleasant.

-Beach, Bird Watching, Boating, Camping - Electric, Camping - Nonelectric, Camping - Youth Group, Canoeing, Cross Country Skiing, Dump Station, Fish Cleaning Station, Fishing, Hiking, Jogging/Running, Kayaking, Modern Campground, Mountain Biking, Paddle Boating, Park Lake, Park Lake, Picnic Area, Picnic Shelter, Playground, Restrooms, Showers, Snowmobiling, Swimming - Beach, Trails, Cross Country Skiing, Trails, Hiking, Trails, Mountain Bike, Trails, Snowmobile, Walking, Water Hydrants , Wildflower Viewing, Wildlife ViewingMore than a mile
+Beach, Bicycling, Bird Watching, Boat Launch Ramp, Boating, Camping - Electric, Camping - Nonelectric, Camping - Youth Group, Canoeing, Cross Country Skiing, Dock, Boat, Dock, Fishing, Dump Station, Fish Cleaning Station, Fishing, Hiking, Horseshoe Pits, Jogging/Running, Kayaking, Modern Campground, Mountain Biking, Park Lake, Picnic Area, Picnic Shelter, Playground, Restrooms, Showers, Swimming - Beach, Trails, Cross Country Skiing, Trails, Hiking, Trails, Mountain Bike, Trails, Snowmobile, Walking, Water Hydrants , Wildflower Viewing, Wildlife ViewingLess than a mile

-Archery, Church, Fuel, Boats, Golf, Grocery Store, Hospital, Hunting, Retail, Bait & Tackle, Retail, Drinks, Retail, Firewood, Retail, Ice, Town
+Archery, Fuel, Boats, Grocery Store, Hospital, Hunting, Retail, Bait & Tackle, Retail, Firewood, Retail, Ice, Town